- COVID-19 Information

 - Once again, calling or texting 211 is the fastest and easiest way to access childcare resources.
 You can visit this webpage Child Care & Parenting — 211info to learn more.

-- Vaccines have proven to be our best tool at protecting individuals and the broader community from COVID-19 infection.
-They are free of charge and widely available – call 211 or visit Multnomah County’s vaccine finder webpage to find a vaccine near you today!
+- Vaccination—including booster shots—has proven to be our best tool at protecting individuals and the broader community from COVID-19 infection and severe illness.
+They are free of charge and widely available – call 211 or visit Multnomah County’s vaccine finder webpage to find a vaccine or booster near you today!